Oggetto:

 Attività di supporto

-Studenti/esse con DSA o disabilità sono pregati/e di prendere visione delle modalità di supporto e di accoglienza di Ateneo, ed in particolare delle procedure necessarie per il supporto in sede d’esame.
+Per gli studenti/esse con DSA o disabilità, si prega di prendere visione delle modalità di supporto e di accoglienza di Ateneo, e in particolare delle procedure necessarie per il supporto in sede d’esame.

 Testi consigliati e bibliografia